PURPOSE

 DEFINITIONS

-- As part of their professional responsibilities, students are expected to be prepared for all learning activities and submit clerkship assignments by the due date.
+1. As part of their professional responsibilities, students are expected to be prepared for all learning activities, complete required clerkship activities, including midpoint feedback meetings, and submit clerkship assignments by the due date.

-- The names and types of required assignments for each clerkship will be posted in advance of the start of the clerkship in the clerkship course page with the due dates listed.
+2. The names and types of required activities and assignments for each clerkship will be posted before the start of the clerkship in the clerkship course page with the due dates listed.

-- Delayed or non-submission of any assignment within 1 week of the due date or by the end of the clerkship, whichever comes first, without the approval of the Clerkship Director(s), extenuating circumstance, or as otherwise outlined on the course syllabus, will result in a “Y” mark and will be recorded in the narrative comment section of the clerkship grade report.
+4. Delayed or non-completion of any activity/assignment without the approval and alternate due date as directed by the Clerkship Director(s), extenuating circumstance, or as otherwise outlined on the course syllabus, will result in a 'Y' mark and the event will be recorded in the narrative comment section of the clerkship grade report.

 PROCEDURE

-- Students unable to meet the due date for submission of an assignment are required to get approval from the Clerkship Director(s) for a delayed submission.
+1. Students unable to meet the due date for completion of an activity/assignment are required to seek an extension, including a new due date, from the Clerkship Director(s).

-- In the event of a delayed submission of an assignment, failure of students to do either A. or B. will lead to consequences as outlined in the policy.
+3. In the event of a delayed completion of activity/assignment, failure of students to do either Procedure A. or B. will lead to consequences as outlined in the policy.

 RESPONSIBILITY